Can Dogs Get Covid?

 The CDC has tested a few dogs for COVID-19, but the chances of your dog getting sick with the disease are slim to none.
 In fact, it may be a good idea to ask your veterinarian to include COVID on a respiratory panel so that your pet can be monitored.

-See also Can Dogs Eat Bacon?
+See also Can Dogs Eat Peaches?

 The COVID 19 is a “novel” coronavirus, and it has been found in many different species, including cats, tigers, and even humans.
 It has been known to spread to dogs and other animals, but it has not been known to spread from animals to humans.
 However, the CDC does recommend that you isolate your pet from other pets and avoid close contact with immunocompromised people when possible.